 Not ideal for large groups - Like most filtration methods, squeezing can become tedious over time, especially if you’re filtering a lot of water for a large group.
 When traveling in groups, bring a few Micros (1 for every 2-3 people) to share the workload, or you may consider bringing a gravity filter.

 Squeeze pouches tend to wear out over time - Sawyer recently updated their pouches to make them more durable, which was an excellent update.
 That said, we almost always bring a backup pouch as they can break with a lot of use.

 Can be difficult to fill pouches in puddles, seeps, or lakes - We almost always make due, so this isn’t a huge deal, but it’s sometimes hard to fill sawyer pouches from shallow water sources, like puddles, seeps, and lakes.
-Pump filters tend to function the best in these conditions, but they’re bulky, heavy, and expensive.
+Pump filters tend to function the best in these conditions, but they tend to be bulky, heavy, and expensive.

 We hope this review was helpful in determining if the new Sawyer is the right backcountry filter for you.
 To see how the Micro stands up to the rest, check out our Best Backpacking Water Filters list.

 For more popular CleverHiker content, check out the following links: